Viral WhatsApp Messages Are Triggering Mob Killings In India

 Fake news is blamed for misleading voters and possibly influencing elections in the West.
 But in India, it's killing people.

-One night earlier this month, around 11 p.m., Sabah heard a commotion outside her home.
-She lives in a midsized town, Malegaon, in northern Maharashtra state — an area famous for its textile looms, about 170 miles northeast and inland from India's largest city, Mumbai.
+One night this month, around 11 p.m., Sabah heard a commotion outside her home.
+She lives in a midsize town, Malegaon, in northern Maharashtra state — an area famous for its textile looms, about 170 miles northeast and inland from India's largest city, Mumbai.

 She was inside, having put her children, ages 4 and 6, to bed.
 Her husband was outside tinkering with his motorcycle.